Physico-mathematical model of open quantum systems with varying particle number: Varying particle number and Fock space

 One can show that if the operators $H_{\SFS, n}$ are all self-adjoint (which we assumed), then $\MSH$ is also self-adjoint \cite[Thm.
 4.2 (vi)]{Arai2024}.
 Similarly to the definition of $\MSH$, the number operator $\MSN \in \LO(\MH_\SFS)$ introduced in Assumption \ref{enu:A6.2} may be written as (cf. Ref.~\cite[p.
 221]{Arai2024})

-In addition to the change of the Hamiltonian of the system, also the set of admissible density operators first introduced in \cref{eq:admissibleDM} has to be updated: on the one hand, the operator $H_\sint$ mediating the system--reservoir interaction does not play a role anymore due to \cref{pro:STVR}, and on the other hand, the physically relevant density operators now have to be compatible with the operator $\MSN$ as well due to \cref{asm:variableParticleNumber}.
+In addition to the change of the Hamiltonian $H_\SFS$ of the open system to the direct sum operator $\MSH$, let us also adapt the set of admissible density operators---first introduced in \cref{eq:admissibleDM}---to the situation of varying particle number.
+On one hand, within the first-order approximation \eqref{eq:STVR}, that is, up to terms of higher order in the effective interaction distance $\delta$, the operator $H_\sint$ mediating the system--reservoir interaction does not play a role anymore (\cref{pro:STVR}).
+Since we will employ this approximation in the sequel (and in the next subsection, we will argue that it is indeed still valid for systems with varying particle number), we can drop the compatibility requirement of our admissible density operators with respect to the Hamiltonian $H_\sint$.
+On the other hand, the physically relevant density operators should now be compatible with the particle number operator $\MSN$ as well due to \cref{asm:variableParticleNumber}.
 Therefore, we define